-Neil Postman was born in New York City and spent there almost all of his lifetime in New York City and graduated at the State University of New York, receiving a master’s degree from Columbia University in 1955, and an Ed.D (doctor of education) degree in 1958.
-A few years later, he began teaching at the New York University and founded a graduate program in media ecology.
+Neil Postman was born in New York City and spent there almost all of his lifetime.
+He graduated at the State University of New York in 1953, followed by receiving a master’s degree from Columbia University in 1955, and an Ed.D (doctor of education) degree in 1958.
+A few years later, he began teaching at the New York University (NYU) and founded a graduate program in media ecology.
 In his further career, Postman became professor and chairman of the Department of Culture and Communication.
 In 1976, he designed a television series for CBS in which he imparted knowledge to students.

 Another well known and highly discussed work by Postman depicts his 1992 published book Technopoly.
 In this work, the technopoly is a culture like the United States, longing for efficiency, preferring technical calculations over human judgement.
 In order to Postman, this is a problem since more technology produces more information.
-He later states that all affected humans, preferably students should have access to learn all effects of the increasing role of technology in their future.
+He later stated that all affected humans, preferably students should have access to learn all effects of the increasing role of technology in their future.
 Through “littering” with information in the information age, the disorientation of people is intensified to such an extent that society has fallen ill with “cultural HIV”.
 It should be noted that HIV patients generally died quickly in 1992.

 Further works by Neil Postman are almost as widely known as they are discussed and his reputation survived until this day, wherefore he belongs to one of the most significant media and cultural critics of all times.
-Neil Postman passed away on October 5, 2003 at age 72.
+Neil Postman died of lung cancer on October 5, 2003 at age 72.

 At yovisto academic search engine, you may enjoy Neil Postman in an interview on ‘Are we “Amusing Ourselves to Death“‘ from 1985 as part of the Open Mind series.